iu-parfunc/ecoop24-marmoset-artifact/README.md

-## ECOOP 2024 artifact instructions
+# ECOOP 2024 artifact instructions

-To build the artifact, we have provided a convinient dockerfile.
+To build the artifact, we have provided a convenient dockerfile.

+## Machine Requirements

+Although all the experiments are single-threaded, some benchmarks have large input parameters which require a machine with large RAM.
+Ideally, a machine with >100GB RAM would be ideal to run the experiments.

+## How to build the dockerfile

 To build the dockerfile -- CMD1

 ```
 DOCKER_BUILDKIT=1 docker image build -t gibbon -f Dockerfile .